fox/presentdown/readme.md

 # Presentdown

 * Work in progress
-* Try it out by pointing your browser to index.html#about
+* Try it out by pointing the browser to index.html#about